Paul F. Levy: Career

 In 2012, Levy published Goal Play!
 Leadership Lessons from the Soccer Field, a book that offers insights from sports, health care, business, and government to help leaders get better outcomes.
 As a practical guide to improved leadership, the book highlights unconventional thinking and actions that can be used to bring about outstanding results.
 In 2013, Levy published How A Blog Held Off the Most Powerful Union in America, presenting the story of how he used social media to fend off a corporate campaign by the Service Employees International Union.
 In 2014, Levy and Farzana Mohamed published How to Negotiate Your First Job, a guide to young professionals entering the work force.

 In September 2015, he announced that the focus of the blog would shift to negotiation theory and practice, leadership training and mentoring, and teaching.
 On March 15, 2016, he announced that he would discontinue the blog to focus on other interests.

 Levy is often invited by health care organizations throughout the world to give speeches on eliminating preventable harm, transparency of clinical outcomes, and front-line driven process improvement.
 He was invited to be a Thinker in Residence at Deakin University in Victoria, Australia, from November 2015 through March 2016.

 In 2018, he published Don't Sign Anything: A Guide for the Day You Are Laid Off, which provides advice on negotiating severance deals.

 In 2020, his work on the use of social media in complex or important negotiations was featured in a case study presented at a Program on Negotiation working conference on AI, Technology, and Negotiation.
 In 2021, this case study appeared in an article in the Negotiation Journal titled "Dealmaking Disrupted: The Unexplored Power of Social Media in Negotiation" and in a Harvard Business Review article titled "A Playbook for Negotiators in the Social Media Era," co-authored with James Sebenius, David Lax and Ben Cook.

 He is currently senior adviser at Lax Sebenius LLC, a negotiation consultancy firm co-founded by David Lax and James Sebenius.
-He is a Professor of the Practice at the D'Amore-McKim School of Business at Northeastern University.
-He is also a visiting professor at the Institute of Global Health Innovation at Imperial College London and an honorary professor with the Australian Institute of Health Innovation in the Faculty of Medicine and Health Sciences at Macquarie University in Sydney, Australia.
+He was a Professor of the Practice at the D'Amore-McKim School of Business at Northeastern University.
+He was also a visiting professor at the Institute of Global Health Innovation at Imperial College London and an honorary professor with the Australian Institute of Health Innovation in the Faculty of Medicine and Health Sciences at Macquarie University in Sydney, Australia.